 The next day we were out and about and exploring Bangkok, but I had May Veggie Home on my brain.
 Before leaving for our next hotel, we decided to stop and have lunch here again.
 I started my meal with an ice cold passion fruit ice blended drink while Mr. TSG enjoyed one with mango.

 For a starter we decided to try the Grilled Vegetarian Bacon around enoki mushrooms.
 This was beyond delicious and something I have never had before.
 Although I don’t eat meat, the texture was similar to bacon and it had a delicious smoky flavor and smell.
-This will always be remembered as one of my all time favorite vegan dishes.
+I will always remember this as one of my all time favorite vegan dishes.

 Since we loved the Cauliflower Bon Chon from the day before, we ordered another plate of the cauliflower spicy wings once again.
 This time they were lighter in color and crispier, if that’s possible, and so good.
 This dish alone could get me to move to Bangkok.